somaproject/acqboard/docs/FPGA/eepromio.rst

 =============	=========================================

-On each operation we execute the EEPROM's write-enable (WREN) instruction, and then a full two bytes.
+On each operation we execute the EEPROM's write-enable (:signal:`WREN`) instruction, and then a full two bytes.
 Since we have 12 bits of address, we place the 11 input bits on the line and always have the LSB be zero.